-Effective July 23, 2019
+Effective December 31, 2019

-For purposes of this document “UPFF" is defined as "UP Faith & Family, LLC", along with its subsidiaries, affiliates, successors and assigns.
+For purposes of this document “UPFF" is defined as UP Faith & Family, LLC(sometimes referred to as the “Company”).

-- 1. What Types of Information We Collect
+1. Types of Information We Collect.

 UPFF collects information from and about you and how you use the Services in order to provide you with the best experience on the Services.
 We collect information in the following ways:

 • Device information.
 We collect device-specific information (such as your hardware model, browser identification, operating system version, unique device identifiers, and mobile network information, including phone number).

 • Service usage information.
 When you use the Services, we may collect usage data about your interaction with and use of the Services.
 This may include the URL that referred you to the Services, the areas within the Services that you visit, how long you spend on the Services, the time of day of your visit, information about your interaction with emails sent by or on behalf of the Services or our partners (such as date/time of access, deliverability of emails, and other communication metrics).
 This information allows us to improve the content and operation of the Services and facilitate research and analysis of the Services.